Radar display

-A radar display is an electronic device to present radar data to the operator.
+A radar display is an electronic device that presents radar data to the operator.
 The radar system transmits pulses or continuous waves of electromagnetic radiation, a small portion of which backscatter off targets (intended or otherwise) and return to the radar system.
 The receiver converts all received electromagnetic radiation into a continuous electronic analog signal of varying (or oscillating) voltage that can be converted then to a screen display.

 Modern systems typically use some sort of raster scan display to produce a map-like image.
 Early in radar development, however, numerous circumstances made such displays difficult to produce.
-People ultimately developed several different display types.
+People developed several different display types.

 Oscilloscopes

 Early radar displays used adapted oscilloscopes with various inputs.
 An oscilloscope generally receives three channels of varying (or oscillating) voltage as input and displays this information on a cathode ray tube.
 The oscilloscope amplifies the input voltages and sends them into two deflection magnets and to the electron gun producing a spot on the screen.
 One magnet displaces the spot horizontally, the other vertically, and the input to the gun increases or decreases the brightness of the spot.
 A bias voltage source for each of the three channels allows the operator to set a zero point.

 In a radar display, the output signal from the radar receiver is fed into one of three input channels in the oscilloscope.
 Early displays generally sent this information to either X channel or Y channel to displace the spot on the screen to indicate a return.
 More modern radars typically used a rotating or otherwise moving antenna to cover a greater area of the sky, and in these cases, electronics, slaved to the mechanical motion of the antenna, typically moved the X and Y channels, with the radar signal being fed into the brightness channel.